Equipment Lifecycle Management: A Software Approach

 Operation entails utilizing the asset for its intended purpose, while maintenance involves prolonging its lifespan through diligent upkeep.

-Utilizing tools such as predictive maintenance and software like CMMS maintenance software facilitates efficient maintenance management throughout the equipment's lifecycle.
+Utilizing tools such as predictive maintenance and software like CMMS facilitates efficient maintenance throughout the equipment's lifecycle.

 Phase 4: End-Of-Life Management - When and How to Decommission